Jiaxuan1/Scraper-for-Job-Hunting/README.md

 # Scraper-for-Job-Hunting

-In this project, I developed an automatic generator for job hunting information report.
+In this project, I developed an automated report generator for job hunting information.
 It allows users to input a job position they are interested in and return a job report in HTML format.

 The main libraries included are pandas, selenium, matplotlib, plotly and wordCloud.